erikbejstam/cookapp/README.txt

 - You can delete the image of your version of the dish.
 - Follow/unfollow functionality
 - Display number of followers/following
+- User uploads are shown in the recipe view nicely as additional pictures